stvnjacobs/lnl-docs/PITCHME.md

 ## ci/

-The Linode Docs have a test suite that is run as part of a continuous integration pipeleine.
+The Linode Docs have a test suite that is run as part of a continuous integration pipeline.
 It test for thing such as:
 - Presence of required metadata
 - File naming and formatting conventions